Angular Signal Forms Part 1: Getting Started with the Basics

 Form-Level Validation State

-signal with validation state of all field validations below this field tree branch.
+Each part of the form field tree provides a valid() signal with validation state of all field validations below this field tree branch.

-Practically, this means that we can check the overall form validity by calling registrationForm().valid()
+Practically, this means that we can check the overall form validity by calling registrationForm().valid().

 <!-- ... -->